Economic Model

 • Guidance period: Starting from zero and growing to 1,000 transactions per day, stabilizing the network and preparing for more projects to join.

-• Development period: Transaction volume grows from 1,000 to 100,000 transactions per day, with at least 10 active or large token projects joining.
+• Development period: Transaction volume grows from 1,000 to 10,000 transactions per day, with at most 10 active or large token projects joining.

-• Mature period: Transaction volume grows from 100,000 to 10 million transactions per day, with at least 100 active tokens traded.
+• Mature period: Transaction volume grows from 10,000 to 1 million transactions per day, with at most 100 active tokens traded.

 2. Mining Nodes